Pacific Institute for Climate Solutions

 PICS is hosted and led by the University of Victoria in collaboration with the University of British Columbia, Simon Fraser University and the University of Northern British Columbia.

-The Pacific Institure for Climate Solutions (PICS) established in 2008 by an endowment from the BC government, partners with governments, the private sector, researchers and civil society in order to undertake research on, monitor and assess the potential impacts of climate change, and evaluate, develop and promote viable mitigation and adaptation options to better inform climate change options and actions.
+The Pacific Institute for Climate Solutions (PICS) was established in 2008 with an endowment from the BC government, partners with governments, the private sector, researchers and civil society in order to undertake research on, monitor and assess the potential impacts of climate change, and evaluate, develop and promote viable mitigation and adaptation options to better inform climate change options and actions.